Maria W. Stewart: Lectures

+Maria W. Stewart delivered her final public lecture at the African Masonic Hall in Boston on February 27, 1833 titled, "An Address: African Rights and Liberty."
+Stewart was addressing a free Black audeince, at a time when slavery was still legal in the South, and when free African Americans in the North were still facing harsh discriminations against them.

+Stewart urged African Americans to pursue education and moral excellence as a path towards equality and respect.
+During her argument she emphaized that ignorance and dependency would only perpetuate oppression, saying, "It is not the color of the skin that makes the man or the woman, but it is the principles formed within the soul."

 Writings

-In her writings, Stewart was very cogent when she talked about the plight of black people.
-She said, "Every man has a right to express his opinion.
+In her writings, Stewart was very cogent when she talked about the oppression of Black Americans.
+She declared, "Every man has a right to express his opinion.
 Many think, because your skins are tinged with a sable hue, that you are an inferior race of beings ...
 Then why should one worm say to another, Keep you down there, while I sit up yonder; for I am better than thou.
 It is not the color of the skin that makes the man, but it is the principle formed within the soul".